JuliaLang/julia/doc/manual/methods.rst

 .. doctest::

     julia> f(2.0, 3)
-    ERROR: MethodError: `f` has no method matching f(::Float64, ::Int64) Closest candidates are:
+    ERROR: MethodError: no method matching f(::Float64, ::Int64) Closest candidates are:
       f(::Float64, !Matched::Float64)
+     in eval(::Module, ::Any) at ./boot.jl:237

     julia> f(Float32(2.0), 3.0)
-    ERROR: MethodError: `f` has no method matching f(::Float32, ::Float64) Closest candidates are:
+    ERROR: MethodError: no method matching f(::Float32, ::Float64) Closest candidates are:
       f(!Matched::Float64, ::Float64)
+     in eval(::Module, ::Any) at ./boot.jl:237

     julia> f(2.0, "3.0")
-    ERROR: MethodError: `f` has no method matching f(::Float64, ::String) Closest candidates are:
+    ERROR: MethodError: no method matching f(::Float64, ::String) Closest candidates are:
       f(::Float64, !Matched::Float64)
+     in eval(::Module, ::Any) at ./boot.jl:237

     julia> f("2.0", "3.0")
-    ERROR: MethodError: `f` has no method matching f(::String, ::String)
+    ERROR: MethodError: no method matching f(::String, ::String) in eval(::Module, ::Any) at ./boot.jl:237

 As you can see, the arguments must be precisely of type :obj:`Float64`.
 Other numeric types, such as integers or 32-bit floating-point values,